yanikkumar/myblessings/README.md

 ---

-If you want to see the previoud version of this project.
+If you want to see the previous version of this project.
 It is hosted at 👇🏻 [https://yourbirthday.great-site.net](https://yourbirthday.great-site.net)

 To use this just go to: [myblessings.great-site.net/generate-blessings-link](https://myblessings.great-site.net/generate-blessings-link)